 For some time, I’d heard from a bunch of fellow climbers that Kalymnos is one of the best places to rock climb in the world.
 So finally, after seeing the pictures of crags set against the backdrop of the Medeterranian Sea and listening to story after story, my friends and I decided that we had to try it out for ourselves, so off we went.
 The wedding would be there when I got back.

 Situated in the southeast Aegean Sea, Kalymnos is a Greek island just over 100 km².
 The island is part of the Dodecanese and is seemingly just a stone’s throw from Turkey, depending on the map.
 Kalymnos boasts a rich history of sponge diving, and more recently, world-class sport climbing with a host of recently developed well-bolted climbs.
-It’s flanked by Telendos to the west, a small island that broke away after a large earthquake in 550 AD – coincidentally, if you’re in the mood for island hopping Telendos is becoming an area of active development with adventurous multi-pitches.
+It’s flanked by Telendos to the west, a small island that broke away after a large earthquake in 550 AD — coincidentally, if you’re in the mood for island hopping, Telendos is becoming an area of active development with adventurous multi-pitches.